Conditions Treated At Our Castle Pine & Colorado Springs Offices

 In order for your eyes to work efficiently, they must be able to follow moving objects (pursuit movements), and must be able to jump from one object to another (saccadic eye movements).
 Proper eye movement skills are needed for reading and writing.
 An “oculo-motor dysfunction” is the ophthalmic terminology for reduced eye movement skills.

 People with inadequate eye movement skills can lose their place while reading, can omit words or letters when reading or writing, or can reverse words or letters.
 A possible cause of being considered a “slow reader” or having academic disabilities is poor eye movement skills.

 Symptoms can include headaches, blurred vision, double vision, dizziness and eye fatigue.
 Occasionally, neurological conditions such as stroke can affect eye movement skills.

-Treatment includes specially prescribed visual therapy eye techniques which develop the control of eye movements.
+Treatment includes specially prescribed visual therapy eye techniques that develop the control of eye movements.
 Techniques utilizing feedback are important, since feedback lets the patient know if he or she is performing appropriately.

 Exotropia is a condition in which one eye turns outward resulting in the eyes pointing in different directions.
 When this occurs the person will either see double, or the brain will have to suppress, or ignore the information from one eye.
 This can cause poor visual function and also be cosmetically unacceptable.